Mold: it’s a common problem in modern homes.

 Understanding the difference between mold removal vs mold remediation, though, is sometimes easier said than done.

 When a homeowner discovers a mold problem, most assume they need mold removal.
 Since mold spores love moisture, homeowners usually realize they have mold when they see dampness or discoloration around a window, doorway, or vent.
 Understandably, their first reaction is typically the desire to remove all traces of the mold and “start fresh.”

 In some cases, it is possible to remove the part of the home affected by mold.
-You can replace a leaky window frame, for example, or rip out and replace a damaged segment of drywall.
+You can replace a leaky window frame, for example, or replace and/or repair a damaged segment of drywall.
 What most homeowners don’t realize, though, is that complete mold removal is impossible.
 The very notion of it is a fallacy.

 Mold spores are part of the natural environment.
 They exist everywhere.
 Even in brand-new homes, mold spores can enter the space via the air outside.
 Spores can attach themselves to a person’s clothing or shoes and come indoors.
 They can even make their way inside on a pet’s coat or a new houseplant.
 The presence of mold spores isn’t a problem on its own, though.
 Issues only arise when mold spores drop in a place where there is excessive moisture.
 It’s simple – no moisture, no mold growth.

 While it’s impossible to get rid of every last mold spore within a home, restoration companies can focus on mold remediation.

 Here at ServiceMaster of Lake Shore, my team defines mold remediation as the processes of returning mold levels to normal, natural concentrations.
 While we realize we can’t remove every mold spore from a house, we can get rid of existing mold growth and fix the underlying issue.
 This ensures the levels of mold within the home aren’t problematic or dangerous.

 When our customers ask about the difference between mold removal and mold remediation, we like to tell them that mold removal is an essential step in mold remediation.